-Half of anything doesn’t sound too bad.
-Half of that Sex and the City movie?
-Bearable with several beers.
-Thanksgiving with the extended family?
-Pass the turkey, along with several beers.
-But when it comes to training for a half marathon, it takes careful preparation to not only complete but enjoy those 13.1 miles.
-Sean Garbutt, director of training programs for three Fleet Feet running shops in and around Sacramento, Calif., knows a thing or two about first-timers.
-At his post over the past three years, he’s guided hundreds of athletes of all shapes and sizes in half marathon training for beginners, and with his tips, you can get there, too.
+Getting out of hibernation mode and preparing to train for a half marathon this spring takes careful preparation to not only complete but also enjoy those 13.1 miles.
+Sean Garbutt, director of training programs for three Fleet Feet running shops in and around Sacramento, California, knows a thing or two about first-timers.
+He has guided and trained hundreds of athletes for half marathons, and with his tips, you’ll be participating in no time.

-While you can find plenty of half marathon training plans online or in running books, Garbutt’s experience has shown him that it’s not always about the destination; it’s the experience along the way.
-“You might not get that dream time your very first half marathon, but it’s a process,” Garbutt says.
+Although you can find a plethora of half marathon training plans online or in running books, Garbutt’s experience has shown that it’s not always about the destination; it’s the experience.
+“You might not get that dream time your very first half marathon, but it’s a process,” Garbutt said.
 “Setting milestone goals along the way can be helpful in moving you toward that goal down the road.”
-If you’re ready to begin training for a half marathon, enjoy the time you spend training, relish race day, and after it’s all over, celebrate with friends and family.
-And, when you get home, enjoy the accomplishment of your first half with several well-earned beers.
+Enjoy your training sessions and celebrate your accomplishments — small or big — with friends, family, and a couple of well-earned beers.

-While many programs focus on the longer runs, preparing your body for the demand of 13.1 miles, Garbutt and his team believe in speed workouts every week.
-“The goal is always to increase efficiency,” he says.
-Running faster expands range of motion and improves overall running form, which transfers back to your slower miles, which become faster.
+While many programs focus on longer runs, preparing your body for the demand of 13.1 miles, Garbutt and his team believe in speed workouts every week.
+“The goal is always to increase efficiency,” he said.
+Running faster expands the range of motion and improves overall running form, which transfers back to your slower miles, which become faster.

 Some of Garbutt’s favorites include hill repeats at an eight or nine effort out of 10 or the classic four repeats of two minutes “hard” with a minute of recovery between each.
 Sandwich either of these between a 15-minute warm-up and a 15-minute cool-down.